-- Causes substantial disruption to the University community or any of its members, - Involves academic work or any University records, documents, or identifications, - Seriously threatens the health or safety of any person, or - Constitutes a violation of local, state, or federal law.
+- Involves academic work or any University records, documents, or identifications, - Seriously threatens the health or safety of any person, or - Constitutes a violation of local, state, or federal law.

 Students or student organizations who are found in violation of a Code violation(s) may be subject to administrative sanctions ranging from Formal Warning or Conduct Probation to Suspension or Expulsion from the University.
 In addition, other administrative sanctions may include exclusion, housing reassignment, loss of housing, and/or loss of privileges.